scraggo/subnotes/README.md

 x Top level done item with tag @!

-Note with tag @!
+Note with priority tag @!
     x done item for note
     not done item for a note @tag
 ```

-(Feel free to copy the above text to experiment with Subnotes.)
+\* Click 'Demo Text' to experiment!

 The sorted output:
 ```

-+I use a prefix so I'll be put on top
++I use a prefix so I'll be put on top (and I'm a new header)
     task1 for project
     task2 for project
     we're indented for fun!

 Header line 1
 part of this block
-also part of the block
+    this indented line is also part of the block also part of the block (doesn't have to be indented)

+Note with priority tag @!
-No need for a prefix @tag
+    not done item for a note @tag

+This header has a tag and should be at end of line -> @tag
     subnote with priority tag @!

-Note with tag @!
-    not done item for a note @tag

-2017-08-03 18:50:24.021893
+Wed Nov 15 2017 18:24:17 GMT-0600 (CST)
-+I use a prefix so I'll be put on top
++I use a prefix so I'll be put on top (and I'm a new header)
     x done item in project
     x another done item in project
-No need for a prefix @tag
+Note with priority tag @!
     x done item for note
-Note with tag @!
+This header has a tag and should be at end of line -> @tag
     x done item for note
 x Top level done item
 x Top level done item with tag @!
 ```
-At this point, you can copy your notes into your personal file system.
+Your notes are automatically copied to your clipboard.
+So, at this point, you can simply paste your notes into your personal file system.

+### Tag Filtering
-**Coming Soon** - Afterwards, you can choose to display only your priority tag (@!) notes:
+You can search for notes with a certain tag and display them.
+Example: your priority tag (@!) notes:
 ```
 PRIORITY ITEMS - with @! tag
 ************************************